 https://www.youtube.com/watch?v=ltkafnxNngo

 This app is available for both Android and Apple devices.
-There are many built-in amps and effects to use, but there are also options for downloading more if you’re willing to pay for them.
+It has many built-in amps and effects, but you can also download more if you’re willing to pay for them.

-The thing that sets Deplike apart is that they created their own audio driver for Android devices to deal with the latency problem that android typically has.
+What sets Deplike apart is that they created their own audio driver for Android devices to deal with the latency problem that Android typically has.

 Android: https://play.google.com/store/apps/details?id=com.deplike.andrig